PUFFBALLS AND EARTHBALLS

 Button

-Meadow Puffballs are seen in the meadows during autumn.
+Seen in meadows during autumn.
 Immature fruiting bodies are creamy-white with a thick stem-like base.
 They grow up to 5cm across.

 • Stump Puffball